 That is why contemplation is often referred to as the via negativa, the way of negation.
 In order for reality to reach us, we have to lose hold of all sensory experience and all of the mental frameworks that we use to filter, to judge, to deny, to manage, to understand, to manipulate our experiences.
 Reality is what is left when the entire package of our beliefs and experiences is set aside.

 Then, and only then, we can return to our sensory experience, and return to our mental frameworks—which we cannot live without—with an understanding of how they operate, how they limit us, what role they play.
 We can return to them wholeheartedly without being ruled by them, humbled by the immensity of the living world and the inadequacy of our understanding.
 The critical event in negating our experience and our beliefs is the unraveling of the mentally-constructed sense of being a separate self.
 When belief and experience fall away in favor of reality, the self falls away as well, and that sense of being a separate self is what is driving the ecological crisis.
 As long as we feel that we are separate selves, our needs are infinite; we are forever attempting to bridge that gap between “me” and the rest of the world.
 We are forever searching for fulfillment, and unfortunately these days mostly we attempt to find fulfillment in purchases and in conflict.
 Yes, we are “fulfilled” by conflict.
 As long as we identify with our mind-constructed selves, we need conflict in our lives in order to feel alive.
-Conflict is a twisted attempt to bridge the gap between “me” and the rest of the world, without giving up my sense of being a separate self.
-It makes no sense, and it doesn’t work, but we keep trying to do it anyway.
+There can be no “me” without the “other,” so we create others with whom we are in conflict or competition in order to shore up the sense of being a separate self.
 Conflict reinforces our sense of self, but it never satisfies our need to connect with reality.

 The ecological crisis—in which we fill every space with ourselves and eradicate the living, non-human world—will never be resolved as long as we think we are separate selves attempting to find fulfillment.
 When we encounter reality, which is completely beyond our capacity to experience or understand, and we see that the separate self is an illusion created by our own minds, then we can return to our sensory experience and our limited mental frameworks, knowing what they are and what they aren’t, knowing what they can do and what they can’t, knowing where we belong and where we do not, fully appreciating the multiplicity and diversity and wonder of life, and knowing the limits within which we must live in order for life itself to thrive.

-The via negativa is hard to accept, because it allows no compromise.
-Reality is what it is, and if we try to hold on to even one sliver of our personal untruths, we will not be touched by the real.
+The via negativa is hard to embrace, because it allows no compromise; it leaves no room for the separate self and the mind’s self-serving rationalizations.
+Reality is what it is and doesn’t care what we think about it.
+We align with reality or we perish.
+If we try to hold on to even one sliver of our personal untruths, we will not be touched by the real and will remain in conflict with it.
 But the flip side of the via negativa is an absolutely inclusive via positiva.
 We are everything, but we can never know what that means until we set aside everything we think we are and everything we think the world is, and everything our senses tell us, and allow reality to speak for itself, in its own tongue, in its own time, in its own, incomprehensible way.
-And that is the heart of contemplation: to let reality speak of its wholeness, despite our incapacity to understand what we are being told, and to be utterly changed by the encounter.
+And that is the heart of contemplation: letting wild reality speak of its wholeness, despite our inability to comprehend what we are being told, and being utterly changed by the encounter.